In 2014 a receipt from the Temple Bar pub in Dublin went viral after it appeared online and a discussion about how expensive Dublin is erupted.

-Apart from the joys of dining out and drinking in Dublin there’s a wide range of cheap or free activities for tourist to engage in.
-Just recently Ireland’s national tourism development authority, Fáilte Ireland, released their annual list which is seen as a definitive list of what tourists do and see in Ireland.
-This included this list of free attractions:
+Apart from the joys of dining out and drinking in Dublin there is a wide range of cheap or free activities for tourist to engage in.
+Just recently Ireland’s national tourism development authority, Fáilte Ireland, released their annual list, which is seen as a definitive list, of what tourists do and see in Ireland.
+These free attractions were included:

 - National Gallery of Ireland

 - National Museum, Archaeology

 - National Museum, Natural History

 - National Library of Ireland

 - Chester Beatty Library

 Apart from our historic and academic attractions there’s also a massive amount going on in Dublin city.